 I wanted the room to be a comfortable retreat for guests.
 I added lots of pillows to the daybed:

-I added a desk that we have had for a while, but didn’t know where to put it, with some reading materials and the wifi password for guests.
+I added a desk that we have had for a while, but didn’t know where to put it, with some reading materials.

 My favorite piece in the room is this vintage “Vacationlands” map.

 I bought it from a woman who found a box of maps in her mother’s attic.
-I bought two maps for $25 (I’ll show you the other map soon!) and had them framed at Caroline Budd Picture Framing.
+I bought two maps for $25 and had them framed at Caroline Budd Picture Framing in Atlanta.
 I thought the vacation theme was perfect for the guest room.

 The other side of the guest room is Dear Husband’s music room.